Instantiation

 method with the desired image size as arguments.
 See the following example:

 By default the image is created with a transparent background.
-If you want to define a background color instead use an optional third parameter.
+If you want to define a background color instead use the fill()

 Name | Type | Description |